KrishnaVineel17/HDFS-Commands/README.md

 12.hdfs dfs -mv <dir_1> <dir_2>        //this command helps us in moving all files from dir_1 to dir_2 within HDFS

-13.hdfs dfs -rmdir <directory>        //this command helps us in deleting a dorectory
+13.hdfs dfs -rmdir <directory>        //this command helps us in deleting a directory

 14.hdfs dfs -rmr <directory>          //this is a recursive version of delete, which is useful in deleting a non-empty directory